Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Deep vs. Shallow Interactions

 {\bf Comparisons of bias classes:} We first compare the deep interaction patterns of the bias classes.
 Figure~\ref{fig:deep_interaction_ratio_bias_classes} shows the distributions of \textit{DIRC} and \textit{DIRP} for the different classes.
 As a baseline, we also include the distributions for the general population (rightmost box pair), considering all samples.

-First, referring to the figure, for each bias class, we observe substantial difference between the distributions of \textit{DIRC} and \textit{DIRP}.
-For example, for every percentile and for the means, the DRIC distributions (combined) have significantly larger values than the DIRP distributions (public).
-This again highlights the difference between the public and combined interactions and the importance of considering both the private and public spheres in future research.
-This observation leads us to the following key insight.

-\makeinsight{Irrespective of the news class, users tend to engage more deeply in private discussions compared to public ones.}
+First, referring to the figure, for each bias class, we observe substantial differences between the distributions of \textit{DIRC} and \textit{DIRP}.
+For example, for every percentile and for the means, the DRIC distributions (combined) have significantly larger values than the DIRP distributions (public). {For example, for every percentile and for the means, the \textit{DIRC} distributions (combined) have significantly larger values than the \textit{DIRP} distributions (public), indicating that users engage in more substantive interactions in less-public settings.
+This suggests that deeper engagement—through comments and shares—tends to \textit{comparatively} have higher ratios in spaces with fewer visibility constraints, where users may feel more comfortable expressing opinions or endorsing content.
+This pattern is consistent across all bias (Figure~\ref{fig:cdf_of_both_deep_ratio_bias_classes}) and reliability classes (Figure~\ref{fig:cdf_of_both_deep_ratio_reliability_classes}), reinforcing the notion that private interactions are an essential component of online engagement dynamics.} This again highlights the difference between the public and combined interactions and the importance of considering both the private and public spheres in future research.
+This observation leads us to the following key insight. \keytakeaway{Irrespective of the news class, users tend to engage more deeply in private discussions compared to public ones.}